Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

 - Cyan `#a9ebe8` `--cyan light blue`
 - Light Blue `#E4B7E5` `--light blue`
 - White `#ffffff` `--white`
+- Light Green `#efefeb` `--light green`

-Due to the potential impact of color on autistic persons, additional research and feedback was sought out in order to ensure an appropriate selection was made for this project.
+Due to the potential impact of color on mental health, additional research and feedback was sought out in order to ensure an appropriate selection was made for this project.
 Aditional research in the documentation for additional [research](/documentation/research.md).

 <hr>
-<p align="right"><a href="#astronauts-for-autism">Back To Top</a></p>
+<p align="right"><a href="#the-mental-mountain-hub">Back To Top</a></p>

 ## Fonts